pachyderm/pachyderm/examples/fruit_stand/GUIDE.md

 ```shell
 $ pachctl finish-commit data fab8c59c786842ccaf20589e15606604
 ```
-Finishing this commit will automatically trigger the pipeline to run on the new data we've added.
-We'll also see a corresponding comit to the output "sum" repo with appends the the "apple", "orange" and "banana" files.
+Finishing this commit will also automatically trigger the pipeline to run on the new data we've added.
+We'll see a corresponding commit to the output "sum" repo with files "apple", "orange" and "banana" each containing the cumulative total of pruchases.